 Up until Chapter 7, provided you bought the Expansion Pass, the best way to level up a Blade’s Trust is to buy Noponchos from Future Crafts in Leftheria and continuously drop them in a character’s Pouch before running out and buying more.

-This is effective enough for achieving A-rank Trust, which unlocks all their Skill Rings, but the +21 to Trust is abysmally inefficient for increasing Trust to S+.
+This is effective enough for achieving A-rank Trust, which unlocks all their Skill Rings, but the +21 to Trust is abysmally inefficient for increasing Trust to S+, which requires a grand total of 59,000 Trust points.
 Obtaining an S1 or higher rank is purely optional, but doing so will bestow damage multipliers for Specials, increase the Auto-Attack, and decrease Blade Cooldown Time.

 The most effective method for increasing Trust is through the DLC item, Love Source.
 The New Quests Pack 3 will give a player ten Love Sources right off the bat.
 A single Love Source will increase a Blade’s Trust by 3,000.
 The Final Item Distribution List gives you ten Love Sources.